Kadamai Kanniyam Kattupaadu: Production

 Kadamai Kanniyam Kattupaadu is a remake of the 1986 Malayalam film Aavanazhi.
 Kamal Haasan produced the film, and although an established actor, did not star.
 Haasan initially planned to remake the Malayalam film Boeing Boeing (1985) in Tamil; however he dropped the plan and instead choose to remake Aavanazhi.
 Sathyaraj said he accepted to act in the film because it was a remake of a successful film, and was guaranteed to do well.

 Release and reception

 Kadamai Kanniyam Kattupadu was released on 12 June 1987.
-Kalki said Sathyaraj was ruling every frame of the film.
+Jayamanmadhan of Kalki said Sathyaraj was ruling every frame of the film.